appwrite/demos-for-functions/python/compress-tinypng-image/README.md

 # 🎴 Compressing the given image url and storing it to Appwrite
-A sample Python Cloud Function that leverages Appwrite Storage API to create backups of all the collection of a database made using Appwrite.
+A sample Python Cloud Function that takes an image url, compress it using TinyPNG API and store it to Appwrite

 ## 📝 Environment Variables
 Add the following environment variables in your Cloud Function settings.